The best photo tips for the city of Lisbon

-GB: I'm not a big street or landscape photographer, but I would definitely recommend visiting Sintra and Guincho beach, which are a only a few km from Lisbon.
+GB: I'm not a big street or landscape photographer, but I would definitely recommend visiting Sintra and Guincho beach, which are a only a few kilometers from Lisbon.

 Also, one of the things I find very interesting is photographing the places everybody knows in Lisbon, but very early in the morning.
 You will have all the iconic locations to yourself and a different perspective of the surroundings.
 No tourists, just a few people going about with their life.

-KHL: Would you also share a few tips for Lisbon, such as your favorite restaurants and coffeeshops.
+KHL: Would you also share a few tips for Lisbon, such as your favourite restaurants and coffeeshops.

 GB: There is a tiny pasta restaurant I love, near the Castelo de São Jorge, called Cantina Baldracca.